2sh/seven-segment-script/README.md

 The font to use is [DSEG font v0.50beta1](https://github.com/keshikan/DSEG/releases/tag/v0.50beta1).
 The current NPM stable release does not include the correct structure for displaying the characters programmatically.

+## Stylistic Choice
+- Characters are allowed to look the same as the numerals.
+- **Lowercase letters** are generally designed to have more weight in the lower 4 segments and to never have the upper 4 segments all lit at once, ensuring a distinct visual difference from uppercase letters.
+  This may require the "invention" of some new characters, which may take some time to become familiar with and read fluently at first.
+- **Uppercase and lowercase letters** should ideally all be distinct from one another.
+- Aside from its numerical usage, the **decimal point (DP)** is used to mark unknown characters or variations of diacritics or letters.
+  However, it should be used sparingly as some displays might not include it.

 ## Help required
 Potential areas for improvement: